Button/Switch/Port Replacement

 My regular business hours are as follows:

-I do not answer my phone before 7pm weekdays.
-I may also miss your call during regular business hours.
-However, feel free to send a text message, and I’ll get back to you as soon as I can.
+I generally do not answer my phone outside of regular business hours.
+However, feel free to send a text message or voicemail and I’ll get back to you as soon as I can.

 rates